posad97/devops-project/README.md

 Last thing I needed to finish setting up Jenkins was install the GCP service account token as a secret file to the Jenkins credentials.
 For that, I created the service account on GCP under `IAM & Admin` -> `Service accounts` with `Kubernetes Engine Admin` role.
 This generated the JSON file which I uploaded as a credential of type secret file to Jenkins.

-## Deploying GKE with Terraform
+## Provisioning GKE with Terraform
 Terraform relies on Application Default Credentials (ADCs) to authenticate against GCP APIs, so as a prerequisite I had to install gcloud CLI on my Ubuntu VM and run `gcloud auth application-default login` which generated the `application_default_credentials.json` file to be used by Terraform to authenticate.

 As this is a home project and I wanted to be conscious about free-trial budget, I created a 1-node cluster with 30GB disk running on spot instances.
 This should be enough, however, to test the deployment.

-Since I want my application to be exposed to the Internet, I will need to add a firewall rule to the default VPC that will allow ingress traffic.
+Since I want my application to be exposed to the Internet, I will need to add a firewall rule to the default VPC that will allow ingress traffic from the Internet.

+## Deploying application to GKE using Helm

+Our Helm chart consists of multiple components(templates) which will be used to deploy the application on GKE, namely:

+- Secrets
+- ConfigMap
+- Services
+- Deployment
+- Pod

+In **Secrets** we will store the environment variables that are required by Flask app and MySQL DB.

+In **ConfigMap** we store the schema that our MySQL DB should be configured with upon container start-up.

+**Deployment** will be used to deploy the Flask trading application itself.
+Each Pod in the deployment will mount environment variables from the corresponding secret.

+**Pod** deploys the MySQL container and mounts enironment variables stored in respective secret as well as ConfigMap file.

+Last but not least, **Services** define how our application will be exposed. **Deployment** with our Flask app will be exposed with a K8s LoadBalancer service type, which in its turn will create a pass-through Load Balancer on GCP with external IP accessible from Internet.
+When it comes to exposing a MySQL Pod, we don't need the DB accessible from Internet, we only need it to be accessible by the Flask application internally in VPC.
+Thus, we need to expose it as ClusterIP service which will allow Flask app to reach the DB using the service's name.

+Some values in manifest YAML files are not hardcoded and defined in `values.yaml` to be resolved dynamically during Helm runtime.
+Sensitive values like secrets will be defined during Jenkins pipeline execution using `--set` option of Helm.